Left and Center: Jessica circa, 1986

 Height and Weight: 3’0″ and 32 pounds

-Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Jessica has a small scar on the upper area of her forehead and ear piercing scars on both of her ear lobes, she has a small brown colored birthmark on her right buttock and had a wart on her left hand at the time of her disappearance and her fingernails were painted, Jessica might use the nickname “Jessie”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Jessica has a small scar on the upper area of her forehead and ear piercing scars on both of her ear lobes, she has a small brown colored birthmark on her right buttock, she had a wart on her left hand at the time of her 1986 abduction, her fingernails were freshly painted, Jessica might use the nickname “Jessie”

 Clothing/Jewelry Description: A pink/white t-shirt and a pair of white panties